ingmarboeschen/JATSdecoderEvaluation/Evaluation_study.character_data/Readme.md

-## JATSdecoder: Extraction of methodological study characteristics with JATSdecoder.
-An evaluation study (submitted 2021).
+## Böschen, I. (2022).
+Evaluation of the extraction of methodical study characteristics with JATSdecoder.
+Submitted.
 This folder contains follwing materials:
-- R script: This script reproduces the analysis
+- The R script to reproduce the analysis
-- data.zip: This folder contains all data for analysis
+- The data.zip folder with four data files